lucasschejtman/resttogql-workshop/instructions/content/40_part2_mutations/42_mutation_instructions.md

     }
 ```

-* Define our mutation - Open up the newly created mutations.js file and paste the following in.
+-   Define your mutation - Open up the newly created mutations.js file and paste the following in.

 ```tsx
 export const UpdateCompanyStock = `mutation UpdateCompanyStock($company_id: Int!) {